fbef0102/Game-Private_Plugin/CS_插件/Server_伺服器/css_PlayerTime/readme.md

 		// Application ID of current game.
 CS:S (240), CS:GO (730)
 		css_PlayerTime_appid "240"

-		// If 1, Announce the time played on record when player joins the server. css_PlayerTime_announce "1"
+		// If 1, Announce the time played when player joins the server. css_PlayerTime_announce "1"

 		// If 1, record to file.
 (Path: sourcemod/logs/PlayerTime.log)